visheshgupta08071992/AutomationAndDSANotes/JavaCheatSheets/HowDoesHashMapWorksInternally.md

 ![image](https://github.com/user-attachments/assets/7429b7db-d930-4619-93e8-79cc4c5d58f7)

+**My Understanding**

+HashMap is used to store Key-Value Pair Entries, Whenever a HashMap is declared, An array of bucket is created where each bucket act as a node storing key, value and address of the next node.

+While Storing Key-Value pair entry within HashMap, First the key is hashed using hashcode function which then gives the index of bucket where the Key and value would be stored.

+There can be a possibility where two keys might result in same hashcode, Such condition is known HashCode Collision.
+During Hashcode Collision the key would stored in the same bucket but in different linked list node.

+While retrieving a Key, Again the hashcode is generated using the hashcode function, which then returns the the index of bucket where the key is stored.
+Once we have the index of the bucket the map then traverses the bucket linked list to find the entry with matching key using equals function.

 ### 1. **Hashing:**
    - When you put a key-value pair in a `HashMap`, the key is first hashed using its `hashCode()` method.